Science

 Mandatory

-Students complete a 7-week internship in the first year, and a 5-month internship in the second year.
+Students will complete a 7-week internship in their first year and a 5-month internship in their second year.

 Read more